Aquasana Rhino EQ-1000 Review 2026: Honest 10-Year Filter Performance Breakdown

 Overview and First Impressions

-The Rhino EQ-1000 arrived on two pallets.
+The Rhino EQ-1000 arrived .
 I want you to understand that upfront because Aquasana's product photos make it look like a single tidy unit.
 It is not.
 The main tank stands 46 inches tall and weighs roughly 47 pounds empty.
 The pre-filter and post-filter housings are separate pieces that bolt to a wall bracket.

 My first impression unboxing was mixed.
 The main media tank felt solid, with a thick fiberglass-wrapped resin tank that genuinely looks built for a decade of service.
 But the included pre-filter housing felt cheaper than I expected at this price point.
 The plastic flexed under hand pressure in a way my cheaper iSpring units never did.